rosacker/Telematics-Machine-Vision-Writeup/Docs/Models/Street-Category.md

 Overall the performance of the model appears to be middle of the road with a 67% accuracy on validation.
 In general, the model's accuracy seems to be impacted by unclear definitions of "residential" vs "city street" in the dataset.
 The intended definition seems to be single-family dense neighbors (residential) versus commercial district streets (city street).
 However, these are fairly similar in the grand scheme of all roads that can exist.
 Potentially re-assessing the data collected and the labels to have a broader span of classes (i.e. dirt road, suburban residential, small town commercial) would be a better way to assess performance.

+Find additional fit statistics in the [appendix](#appendix).

+## Future Enhancements

+The model trained on the BDD100k dataset does not exactly meet the intended use of that data.
+Teaching autonomous vehicles to drive isn't directly in line with my intended use (identifying risks to a *human* driver).
+While it was good enough for a school project, future research should look to collect a different dataset more in line with this use case.
+A big gap applicable to this "street category" model was the definitions of Residential vs City Street.
+A better dataset for this purpose would likely have a broader class of roads (dirt road, suburban residential, small town commercial) rather than being very specific about the difference between City Residential vs City Commercial.

+Additionally, looking to rebuild the model in a different tool stack would likely be good.
+The AWS Sagemaker Image Classification container was used as a learning opportunity, but the lack of control I had over the model was limiting.
+The model was prone to overfitting, and that sagemaker container does not give many options for a data scientist to mitigate those issues.

+## Appendix

 ### F1 Score

 |              | precision | recall | f1-score | support |